felipemarinho97/musnify-mpd/README.md

 # Musnify-mpd
 **Musnify** is a simple script written in python that provides notification support for [Music Player Daemon](https://github.com/MaxKellermann/MPD) using _libnotify_0.7_.
-It can also display the album covers loaded from _last.fm_ in the notification status or (experimental) covers from the user music library.
+It can also display the album covers loaded from _last.fm_ in the notification status or load it from the user local music library.

-## Dependencies
+# Dependencies
 To use musnify-mpd you will need to install the following python dependencies:

     # pip2 install requests mpd

-## Installation
+# Installation

 To install musnify-mpd simple clone this repository into your machine: